-The crime became the talk of the nation and a source of shame for New Yorkers.
-The passivity of Genovese’s neighbors came to be known as “the bystander effect”—a term that explains why people are less likely to take action in the presence of other potential helpers.
-And while the media may have exaggerated the number of eye-witnesses, Genovese’s murder still raises important questions about culpability: If you ignore someone’s cries for help, are you partly responsible for what happens to them?
-Is it your duty, as a human being, to respond?
+Newsweek reported that Genovese was one of 636 murder victims in New York City in 1964.
+Yet her death soon became the talk of the nation.
+The reason?
+The initial reports on the slaying, which claimed that some 38 of Genovese’s neighbors heard her screams and yet did nothing to stop the attack.
+The alleged inaction of Genovese’s neighbors came to be known as “the bystander effect”—a term that explains why people are less likely to take action in the presence of other potential helpers.
+And while we now know that the media exaggerated the number of eye witnesses and their inaction, Genovese’s murder still raises important questions about culpability: Is it your duty, as a human being, to respond to someone’s cries for help?
+And if you don’t respond, are you responsible for what happens next?

-One of the most memorable and recent investigations into the case was The Witness documentary, led by Genovese’s younger brother.
-It’s a heartbreaking search for truth and closure, as he reconnects with his sister's neighbors, journalists, and the killer himself.
+One of the most moving investigations into the Kitty Genovese case is the true crime documentary, The Witness, directed by James Solomon.
+The documentary follows Kitty Genovese’s younger brother, William, on his heartbreaking search for truth and closure in the murder of his sister.
+Throughout, William sits down and connects with his sister's neighbors, journalists, even Winston Moseley's son.
 But other people have also offered their own researched perspectives—some personal, others more sociological.
-Below, you'll find five books that tackle the controversial case, revealing more insight into the extent of the media's inaccuracies, the murder's aftermath, and Kitty Genovese as a person.
+Below, you'll find six books that tackle the controversial case, revealing more insight into the extent of the media's inaccuracies, the murder's aftermath, and Kitty Genovese as a person.

 Fifty Years After Kitty Genovese